Does Clay Bar Damage Car Paint – Will It Scratch The Clear Coat?

 Honestly, I don’t see a point in claying your car if it has a ceramic coating applied.
 Ceramic coating is highly hydrophobic, which prevents contaminants from bonding to the paint.

 The same situation is with waxes and sealants.
 They’re made to protect the paint from contaminants and other external factors that may damage the paint.
-If you regularly wash and protect your vehicle, there’s little chance that the contaminants will bond to the paint.
+If you regularly wash and protect your vehicle, there’s little chance the contaminants will bond to the paint.

 That way, you’ll successfully remove contaminants without physically touching the paint.

 As always, I have some fantastic tips for you.
-I don’t want you to make any damage when claying your vehicle.
+I don’t want you to cause any damage when claying your vehicle.
 So, to prevent paint damage when claying your car, follow the tips below.

-1.Don’t Clay Your Car Unless It’s Necessary
+1. Only Clay Your Car When Necessary

 First things first, never use a clay bar if your car doesn’t really need it.
 If the paint is not contaminated, there’s no point in claying your vehicle.
 Remember that clay bars are abrasive, and they may mar the paint if used when not needed or improperly.

-- Run with fingers on the paint
+2. Run with your fingers on the paint.

-- If the paint feels smooth, you shouldn’t clay the vehicle.
+4. If the paint feels smooth, you shouldn’t clay the vehicle.

-2.Use The Least Abrasive Type of Clay Bar
+2. Use The Least Abrasive Type of Clay Bar

 If you’re a complete beginner, you’ll probably have problems choosing the right clay bar for your vehicle.

-I suggest you clay bar your car with the finest clay bar.
+Always start with the finest clay bar.
 Most cars aren’t heavily contaminated, and the fine clay bar will do the job.

 A heavy-duty clay bar is used only for highly contaminated vehicles, and you probably won’t need it.

-3.Use Lots of Clay Bar Lubricant
+3. Use Lots of Clay Bar Lubricant

 Whenever you’re claying your vehicle, you should use plenty of clay bar lubricants.
 That way, the clay bar will smoothly remove contaminants, and the chances of damaging the paint are highly reduced.

-4.Keep Your Clay Bar Clean
+4. Keep Your Clay Bar Clean

 The most common mistake people make is using a dirty clay bar.
-A dirty clay bar will surely damage the paint on your vehicle.
+A dirty clay bar will damage the paint on your vehicle.

 If you accidentally drop the clay bar on the ground, throw it away immediately.
 It’ll probably pick up some debris, and if you continue working with it, you’ll scratch the paint.